capjamesg/jamesql/README.md

 ```

 In development, the goal should be making the query engine as fast as possible.
 The performance tests are designed to monitor for performance regressions, not set a ceiling for acceptable performance.

+## Deployment considerations

+JameSQL is thread safe if all data is preloaded into an index.
+JameSQL is yet not thread safe if you want to add data to an index in real-time.

+JameSQL is designed for high performance.
+JameSQL instances are suitable for use in search-as-you-type experiences, where requests are made with every keystroke.
+With that said, you will still be limited by other considerations (i.e. network latency, number of allocated threads, traffic).

+It is recommended that you cache responses from JameSQL.
+While it takes < 1ms to process many JameSQL queries, reading a set of results from a cache will be faster.

 ## Development notes